dwjohnston/ts-tutorial-series/lesson-1-compilation/README.md

 In the same vein as configuring the format of the code that TypeScript is going to compile to, TypeScript also needs to know what features of EcmaScript it is using.

-(Btw, what's the difference between EcmaScript and JavaScript - basically the same thing - as a convention I use the term 'EcmaScript' when referring to feature proposals etc, as that's the term they use)
+(Btw, what's the difference between EcmaScript and JavaScript?
+Basically the same thing - as a convention I use the term 'EcmaScript' when referring to feature proposals etc, as that's the term they use)

 Basically JavaScript is not an unchanging language - it is constantly being updated with new features, and those exist in a different state of lifestyle from proposed to adopted etc.